How to Attract Orioles to Your Backyard

 Get expert tips on attracting orioles.
 Find out how to bring more oriole birds, including Baltimore oriole birds, to your backyard.

-Oriole birds are stunning, much anticipated by bird lovers.
+Oriole are stunning birds, much anticipated by bird lovers.
 Even though males are brighter, female orioles are gorgeous fliers as well.
-Learn how to identify juvenile and baby orioles.
+Discover surprising Baltimore oriole facts.

 Last April, I was picking up clothes from my daughter’s bedroom floor when my eye caught a flash of orange outside her window.
 Dirty socks in hand, I was stopped in my tracks by the sight of a brilliant orange-and-black Bullock’s oriole.
 There he was, clinging to my flower basket, plucking and eating the red blossoms from my geraniums.
 “Oh no,” I thought.
 “I don’t have my oriole feeder out!”